Multi-scale Attributed Node Embedding: Attributed embedding algorithms

 The \textit{AE} algorithm pools features across neighborhoods of different proximity.
 Inspired by the performance of (unattributed) multi-scale node embeddings, we adapt \textit{AE} to learn \textit{multi-scale} attributed embeddings.
+The procedure is described by Algorithm \ref{MUSAE_algo} and the main idea is figuratively summarized in Figure \ref{fig:musae}.
 The embedding component of a node $v\!\in\! \sV$ at proximity $r\!\in\!\{1,... ,t\}$ is given by a mapping $g^r:\sV\to \sR^{d/t}$ (where $t$ divides $d$).
 Similarly, the embedding component of feature $f \!\in\! \sF$ at proximity $r$ is given by a mapping $h^r:\sF\to \sR^{d/t}$.
 Concatenating the $t$ components gives a $d$-dimensional embedding for each node and feature.
 The \textit{Multi-Scale Attributed Embedding} (\textit{MUSAE}) method is described by Algorithm \ref{MUSAE_algo}.
 Source and target node pairs are generated from sampled node sequences as for \textit{AE} (lines 2-5).
 Each feature of a target node $f \!\in\! \sF_{v_{j+r}}$ is again considered, but tuples $(v_j,f)$ are added to a \textit{sub-corpus} $\sD_{\overset{r}{\rightarrow}}$ (lines 6-7) and for each source node feature $\smash{f \!\in\! \sF_{v_j}}$ tuples $(v_{j+r},f)$ are added to another sub-corpus $\sD_{\overset{r}{\leftarrow}}$ (lines 9-10).
 Running Skip-gram with $b$ negative samples on each sub-corpus \smash{$\sD_{r} \!=\! \sD_{\overset{r}{\rightarrow}} \cup \sD_{\overset{r}{\leftarrow}}$} (line 17) generates the \smash{$\tfrac{d}{t}$}-dimensional components to concatenate.